dcChilshock/AP-ComputerScience/Handbook/HandBookRuby.md

 ## 15.1 Arrays/Lists

-Lists are

-Arrays are akin to lists, you can store many seperate variables.
+Arrays and lists are the same thing. you can store many seperate variables.
 Here is how you can use them in ruby.
 ```ruby